Netlify context files

 Teach your AI the best practices for building code with the Netlify platform.

-AI tools and agents such as Cursor, Windsurf, and GitHub Copilot help developers ship code at extreme speeds.
-However, these tools rely on AI models that can quickly become outdated or struggle with overlapping concepts.
-To mitigate this, developers leverage context files that are specific to the tools they are using in their stack.
+These tools can rely on AI models that can quickly become outdated or struggle with overlapping concepts.
+To mitigate this, developers can leverage context files that are specific to the tools they are using in their stack.

 # Netlify context files